-I received my salary as trained teacher for the first time somewhere in November 1995.
-A lady teacher, called Madam Kate Anyamiteye (late), was then working at Agomanya R/C Primary School.
+I received my salary as a trained teacher for the first time somewhere in November 1995.
+A teacher called Madam Kate Anyamiteye (late), was then working at Agomanya R/C Primary School.
 I was then her landlord's son.

-Madam Kate called me to her living room that same day I told her I had received my first salary as a teacher.
-She congratulated me and after few pieces of advice she said to me, and I quote, "my son try to save each month from your salary an amount of GHC 5.00 cedis [now 50GHp]."
+Madam Kate called me to her living room the same day I told her I had received my first salary as a teacher.
+She congratulated me and after a few pieces of advice she said to me, and I quote, "my son, try to save an amount of GHC 5.00 cedis [now 50Ghp] each month from your salary."